walisc/WPooW/docs/PageTypes.md

 title: Overview
 ---

-Page Types encapsulate most of the functionality of the wpoow.
-They are class you can use to display and store data as you see fit.
+PageTypes encapsulate most of the functionality of the WPoow library.
+They are classes you can use to display and store data as you see fit.
-Current there is the page type Post Type Page.
+Currently there is only the PostType page (which you can achieve a lot with).
 Setting Page (wrapper for WordPress settings) and Static Pages are coming soon.